Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first**.
-Seriously.
-You're not the first person to face that "TypeError: Cannot read properties of undefined (reading 'foo')" – and someone's probably already written a hilarious Stack Overflow answer explaining the solution.
-Save your sanity (and your hair!).
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+Future you (and everyone else) will thank you."**

 ---

-### 📅 Last Updated: 2025-03-10 08:18
+### 📅 Last Updated: 2025-03-10 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!